Faidonas/Movie-Browser/README.md

+## Installation

 To run the application:

-Download the project's ZIP file.
+1. Download the project's ZIP file from the repository.
-Extract the contents to your preferred location.
+2. Extract the contents to your preferred location.
-Navigate to the 'bin' folder.
+3. Navigate to the `bin` folder.
-Run the executable file to launch the application.
+4. Run the executable file to launch the application.